 Debt Settlement Lawyer in Jacksonville FL

 At Gahanian Law, PA, we can help you make sure your legal rights are protected while negotiating a payment plan with creditors.
 We will attend the hearing, if one is scheduled, and file the appropriate documents with the court to protect your rights.
 We negotiate payment plans with creditors and ensure that the lawsuit is resolved within the legal framework.
 All for a low one time fee.
-Call for to schedule a free consultation.
+Call to schedule a free consultation.

 If you have recently been sued by a creditor, or if you’re struggling with debt, it’s time to discuss your options with a Jacksonville FL debt settlement lawyer.
 Many people don’t understand exactly how debt settlement works or its implications.
 Below we explain the essentials of this important debt relief option — and how it could help you get a fresh financial start.